ruurd/assessments-advidi-books_multiplier/doc/BookMultiplierProcess.md

 I never worked with Heroku.
 Interesting system.
 After some ado I managed to make it run (especially setting up de database was a challenge).
 In a later stage I added delayed_jobs to fork off loading the books from Google in a separate job due to runlenght of that job.

+### Settings ###

+The pieces of the URL to use shen loading books are stored in config/settings.yml.
+If you want to have some fun you could instantiate another books-multiplier with settings adapted in such a way that it points to another books-multiplier.
+If that instance has books in the database it should give you a minimalistic version of the JSON you receive from Google.
+Have fun.